paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-201-victim-rights-compensation-and-assistance.md

 (3) the proceeds of forfeited appearance bonds, bail bonds, and collateral collected under [section 3146 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3146&num=0&edition=prelim);

-(4) any money ordered to be paid into the Fund under [section 3671(c)(2) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3671/c/2&num=0&edition=prelim); and
+(4) any money ordered to be paid into the Fund under [section 3671(c)(2) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3671/c/2&num=0&edition=prelim);

 (5) any gifts, bequests, or donations to the Fund from private entities or individuals, which the Director is hereby authorized to accept for deposit into the Fund, except that the Director is not hereby authorized to accept any such gift, bequest, or donation that—

   (A) attaches conditions inconsistent with applicable laws or regulations; or

-  (B) is conditioned upon or would require the expenditure of appropriated funds that are not available to the Office for Victims of Crime.
+  (B) is conditioned upon or would require the expenditure of appropriated funds that are not available to the Office for Victims of Crime; and

+(6) any funds that would otherwise be deposited in the general fund of the Treasury collected pursuant to—

+  (A) a deferred prosecution agreement; or

+  (B) a non-prosecution agreement.

 **(c) Retention of sums in Fund; availability for expenditure without fiscal year limitation** Sums deposited in the Fund shall remain in the Fund and be available for expenditure under this subchapter for grants under this subchapter without fiscal year limitation.
 Notwithstanding subsection (d)(5), all sums deposited in the Fund in any fiscal year that are not made available for obligation by Congress in the subsequent fiscal year shall remain in the Fund for obligation in future fiscal years, without fiscal year limitation.